School of Travel Industry Management

 The MS in travel industry management is designed for individuals who hold a baccalaureate degree and a demonstrated interest in the travel industry.
 It is preferred that individuals have an undergraduate degree in the travel-hospitality field, or prerequisites may be required.

 Minimum admission standards include a GPA of at least 3.0 in the baccalaureate work and in the last two years of undergraduate work.
 Applicants must attain a satisfactory score on the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).
 The GMAT is preferred.
 Students should take the GMAT unless it is not available.
 Where applicable, the Test of English as a Foreign Language (TOEFL) also is required.
 The minimum acceptable TOEFL score is 560.

 Three letters of reference are required addressing the ability of the applicant to succeed in graduate study and to make future contributions to the travel industry.
-In addition, 2 years work experience, preferably at the supervisory or managerial level, is required.
+In addition, two years work experience or equivalent is preferred.

 The MS is a 36-credit program.
 Both Plan A (thesis) and Plan B (non-thesis) options are available.
 Plan A and Plan B students must earn 21 credits in the following required core courses: TIM 601, 602, 603, 605, 606, 607, and 695.

 Plan A (Thesis)

 In addition to the 21 credits in required core courses, Plan A candidates must complete: three elective courses (9 credits) approved by the graduate chair; and TIM 700 Thesis Research (6 credits).

 In addition to the 21 credits in required core courses, Plan B candidates must complete: four elective courses (12 credits) approved by the graduate chair; and TIM 694 Professional Paper (3 credits).